Drassil/nestjs-yalc/docs/README.md

 ## Pipeline

 Currently our github pipeline checks that the linter and the tests are passing with 100% of coverage threshold

+## Directories and file names

+the nestjs-yalc directory structure is flat to let it be integrated in other projects easily

+- tsconfig.\*.json
+  - tsconfig.json -> used by the compiler and the IDE
+  - tsconfig.test.json -> used by jest
+  - tsconfig.dev.json -> used by other dev tools such as eslint
+- test.js
+- examples/ ->
+- docs/ -> used for the the github pages markdown
+- [other_libraries]/